BYU-ECE-Software/BAIT/Docs/Campaign Creation/gpt-5-troubleshooting.md

 ### Edit the context of the text-based messaging to be considered text messages in harvesta's platform
 in `routes/api/message/+server.ts`
 ```
-You are being contacted through the official Harvesta text messaging platform.
+You are being contacted through an official Harvesta email.
 ```

 In `routes/api/realtime/+server.ts`